th2-net/th2-codec-csv/README.md

 default-header: [A, B, C]
 delimiter: ','
 encoding: UTF-8
+display-name: CodecCsv
 ```
 **default-header** - the default header for this codec.
 It will be used if no header found in the received batch.

 **delimiter** - the delimiter to split values in received data.
 The default value is `,`.

 **encoding** - the encoding for the received data.
 The default value is `UTF-8`.

+**display-name** - the name to set in the root event sent to the event store.
+All errors during decoding will be attached to that root event.
+The default value for the name is `CodecCsv`.

 ## Pins